MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/scroll-top/readme.txt

 Donate link: https://paypal.me/satrya
 Tags: back to top, button, to top, jquery, scroll to top, scroll top, customization Requires at least: 5.6
-Tested up to: 6.1
+Tested up to: 6.4
 Requires PHP: 7.2
-Stable tag: 1.5.2
+Stable tag: 1.5.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Automaticlly adds a flexible Back to Top button to your WordPress website that allows your visitor to scroll back to the top of your page with one click!
+Automatically adds a flexible Back to Top button to your WordPress website that allows your visitor to scroll back to the top of your page with one click!

 == Description ==

-This plugin will automaticlly enable a custom and flexible **Back to Top** button to your WordPress website that allows your visitor to scroll back to the top of your page with one click!
+This plugin will automatically enable a custom and flexible **Back to Top** button to your WordPress website that allows your visitor to scroll back to the top of your page with one click!

 = Features Include: =